 I belong to a number of horticultural societies and organisations, including the International Dendrology Society, the East Anglian Garden Group, Suffolk Gardens Trust, Plant Heritage Suffolk and I am a Member of Perennial (formerly the Gardeners’ Royal Benevolent Society).
 In 2013 I became a member of the Worshipful Company of Gardeners, a City of London Livery Company.

 An article, entitled Let the Grass Grow, published in The Garden, November 1993, was awarded a Garden Writer Award 1993 by the Garden Writers Guild (now the Garden Media Guild).

 In 1991 my first book, The Holly and the Ivy, a celebration of Christmas, Ebury Press (UK) and Clarkson Potter (USA) 1991, received a Quill and Trowel Award from the Garden Writers Association of America.

-Chartered member of the Chartered Institute of Horticulture, Fellow of the Linnean Society, Society of Authors, Garden Media Guild, Garden Writers of America, Society of Freelance Editors and Proofreaders, Guild of Food Writers, Guild of Agricultural Writers, British Society of Magazine Editors, RHS Herb Advisory Group that reports Society’s Fruit, Vegetable and Herb Committee.
+Chartered member of the Chartered Institute of Horticulture, Fellow of the Linnean Society, Society of Authors, Garden Media Guild, Garden Writers of America, Society of Freelance Editors and Proofreaders, Guild of Food Writers, Guild of Agricultural Writers and the British Society of Magazine Editors.